Vegetarian Stuffed Mushrooms

 - Preheat oven to 400°F with a baking tray inside.

-- Bake the preheated oven uncovered until the mushrooms are cooked through and the cheese has melted, about 15 minutes.
+- Bake the preheated oven until the mushrooms are cooked through and the cheese has melted, about 15 minutes.
 Serve warm.

 Notes